visshu0410/MS_teams_clone/README.md

 </ul>
 </br>

-<strong>To run Videoall on your local machine</strong>,  (NOTE:You must have NodeJS installed on your computer
+<strong>To run Videoall on your local machine</strong>,  (NOTE : You must have NodeJS installed on your computer)
 <ol>  </br>
 <li>Clone or download the code from repository</li>